 - 6 tablespoons salted butter, room temp and cut into cubes

 - 1 cup white sugar

 - Pinch of sea salt

-Make the prune swirl.
-Put prunes, spiced rum (or juice and spices), orange zest, and orange juice in a bowl.
+Make the California Prune swirl.
+Put California Prunes, spiced rum (or juice and spices), orange zest, and orange juice in a bowl.
 Let soak for at least one hour, up to overnight.
 Pour the mixture into a heavy bottomed, small saucepan.
 Add the sugar and the water, bring to a boil, reduce heat and simmer for about 5 minutes, or until the liquids thicken.
 Remove from heat and cool.
-When the prunes are just warm to the touch, purée until smooth in a food processor or blender.
-If the prune mixture seems too thick, add water so it’s about the consistency of a loose jam.
+When the California Prunes are just warm to the touch, purée until smooth in a food processor or blender.
+If the California Prune mixture seems too thick, add water so it’s about the consistency of a loose jam.

 Preheat the oven to 350 degrees (F).

 Make the crust.
 Place the graham cracker crumbs in a bowl.
 Pour in the melted butter and mix with a fork until the crumbs are evenly coated.
 Add the salt and cinnamon and mix to combine.
 Press into the bottom and slightly up the sides of a 9-inch springform pan.
 Bake for 10 minutes or until lightly browned.
 Remove from the oven and set aside to cool.

 Make the filling.
 While the crust is in the oven, beat the cream cheese in a stand mixer fitted with a paddle attachment for 4 minutes, or until light and fluffy.
 Add the sugar and beat for 4 minutes more.
 Add the eggs, one at a time, scraping down the bowl after each addition.
 Beat until thoroughly combined.
 Add the heavy cream and sour cream and beat until smooth.
 Add the vanilla and rum and stir until combined.